-Add 200–300-word description to your video.
+Add a 200–300-word description to your video.
 Make sure that the first 1-2 sentences include your target keywords, reiterate the video’s title, and be emotionally compelling to increase keyword saturation.

-Add lead magnet towards the top with the next steps for the viewers to take.
+Add a lead magnet towards the top with the next steps for the viewers to take.
 Be specific.

 Include hashtags and keyword-rich tags.
 Always use your main keyword as the first tag for the video.

 Always add an end screen and optimize it for subscribers.
 Place it in the last 20 seconds.
 You can add an end screen through Create Studio and use a big SUBSCRIBE button on your end screen.

 Add 2 – 3 Cards with relevant materials.
 For example, highlight other videos on relevant topics.

 Transcribe videos and add subtitles.
 Studies show that many viewers watch videos with sound off.
 Subtitles and transcripts help increase the viewership

 Add annotations to the videos inviting people to “like, comment, subscribe” throughout the video.

 Reply to all comments within 24-48 hours of videos going live.

 Video tags are not as important as keywords, but you should still use them.
 Keep your videos private, NOT unlisted until they are optimized and ready to publish.